tkaczyk1991/Creative-Project/README.md

 Traffic Monitoring and Analysis System - TMAS

 Created by:  Alexander Tkaczyk-Harrison
-Created for: Goldsmtihs University of London
+Created for: Goldsmtihs, University of London

 Structure of this document: File name, followed by a description of what it does

 Files:

 TMAS_analysis.pde (written in Processing) -
-~This is the visualisation part of TMAS
+~This is the visualisation part of TMAS.
-~Alot of repetative code, mostly loading the data, simplifying it, and passing it between functions.
+~Alot of repetative code, mostly loading the data, simplifying it, and then passing it between functions.
+~The last section is what draws the ellipses.

 TMAS_monitoring.ipynb (written in Python) -
 ~This is the monitoring part of TMAS.